elomonosov/cache/README.md

 1. Put item in the cache.
 2. Get item from the cache.

-User may declare some parameters:
+User may define few parameters:

 1. Cache strategy.
 2. Type of each cache level.